CodingWithTim/CodingWithTim.github.io/_pages/blog.md

 If you want to become a professor, do I even need to explain?
 Sure, most professors don’t make as much as they could in industry (e.g., Senior Staff Research Scientist), but they gain something priceless:
 1. A lot of freedom (not tied to company profit or politics)
 2. Mentorship and help shape the next generation of researchers.

+Lastly, being good at doing research is honestly such an underrated skill that I think most students need to develop.
+Most students in STEM are trained to become engineers, only accustomed to work on well-defined tasks and being told what to do.
+Research develop skills that allow you to operate independently, identify and setup problems that no one knows the solution to, and solve them.
+This skill is indispensible in industry, especially in frontier labs.
+No one knows how to build AGI, it is a novel problem!

 If none of this appeals to you, spare yourself years of pain and just become a software engineer.
 Otherwise, be ready for some real hardship—LOL.